Oluwole-Faluwoye/Jenkins-Gradle-Maven-Master-Client-Architecture-project/Jenkins-Runbook.md

 Now Configure the View

+Type : Delivery Pipeline view >> Components >> Click Add

 scroll down and Select Enable start of new pipeline build

-Pipelines >> Components >> Click Add

 Name: Maven-Continuous-Integration-Pipeline or Gradle-Continuous-Integration-Pipeline